opentdf/otdfctl/docs/man/policy/attributes/namespaces/update.md

 # Update an Attribute Namespace

-Attribute Namespace changes can be dangerous, so this command is for updates considered "safe."
+Attribute Namespace changes can be dangerous, so this command is for updates considered "safe" (currently just mutations to metadata `labels`).

 For unsafe updates, see the dedicated `update` command.
+For more general information, see the `namespaces` subcommand.